 Postdoctoral fellows receive a minimum of four hours of supervision per week (two hours of group supervision and two hours of individual supervision).
-Supervision is provided by licensed psychologists at the Center for Autism and Related Disorders.
+Supervision is provided by licensed psychologists at the Center for Autism Services, Science and Innovation (CASSI™).
 Group supervision focuses on presenting cases, reviewing current research and methods, and discussing best practice intervention and assessment techniques.
 Individual supervision takes place with the supervising psychologists of each major rotation.

 Fellows will receive formal written feedback at least every six months throughout the training program.
 Supervisors will evaluate the fellow on their progress towards the following goals and objectives:

 - Professional Conduct: Postdoctoral fellows will develop competence working on multidisciplinary teams, including effectively taking an active role on these teams and establishing smooth working relationships with colleagues.
 Fellows will refine skills to handle differences openly, tactfully, and effectively.
 Fellows will also develop competence in identifying and addressing ethical and legal issues, including identifying when to seek consultation.
 Fellows will refine time management skills and produce clinical documentation that is timely, clear, and concise.

 - Individual and Cultural Diversity: Postdoctoral fellows will refine skills to establish rapport with patients and caregivers from a variety of backgrounds.
 Fellows will demonstrate the ability to discuss individual differences with patients and caregivers when appropriate.